-The first thing that comes to mind after hearing the word ‘bodybuilding’ is the heavy weights moving up and down and every part of the body bearing them to increase muscles.
-However, what most of the people neglect or ignore is the aspect of rest between lifting of muscles, which is equally beneficial and crucial.
+The first thing that comes to mind after hearing the word ‘bodybuilding’ is lifting heavy weights and every part of the body bearing them to increase muscle mass.
+However, what most of the people neglect or ignore is the aspect of resting peroids between lifting, which is equally beneficial and crucial.

 Professional bodybuilders who buy the best products from a reliable online supplement store, also need to give due importance to rest time between the sets as well as the exercises.
 The lines below give the importance of rest in bodybuilding along with how much it must be.

 After an intense exercise, the muscles require time to recuperate.
-Therefore, the resting period is of crucial importance if you want to keep the same intensity throughout the workout.
-Thus resting period is of the same importance as the lifting of weights.
-The lines below discuss the ways in which you can evaluate the resting period between the sets.
+Therefore, the resting period is very crucial if you want to keep the same intensity throughout your entire workout.
+The resting period is of the same importance as lifting of weights.
+The guide lines below discuss the ways in which you can evaluate the resting period between sets.

 The standard rule pertaining to resting period between sets is that whenever a repetition reaches 1-RM the resting period between the sets must also increase.
 In other words, as your strength gain increase, more time shall you give to the muscles to help them recuperate.
 This phenomenon is also referred to as relative training intensity.
 Therefore, the more weight you lift the less repetitions will you need to perform, as a result higher time will be required for the muscles to recuperate.

 Besides the general rule, one needs to understand the nature and requirements of the body as well to find out the right time required by the muscles to recuperate.
 If the standard rule for recovery time be kept in mind, then the following resting period is advised as per the requirements of the body: